ch-var/SMART/README.md

 Having issues?
 =============

-If you are experiencing problems using **SMART**, do not hesitate to write a mail at Ch.Varnava@external.euc.ac.cy .
+If you are experiencing problems using **SMART**, do not hesitate to write a mail at varnava.haris@gmail.com .

 License
 =======